Plotting#

 The legend shows the labels we provided when we created the lines.

 Exercise: The original figure plots lines between the data points, but it also plots markers showing the location of each data point.
-It is generally good practice to include markers, especially if data are not available for every year.
+It is good practice to include these markers, especially if data are not available for every year.

 The legend function takes a keyword argument that specifies the location of the legend.
 Read the documentation of this function and move the legend to the center left of the figure.